7 Tips To Choose Your Battles and Fight For What Matters

 I encouraged her to talk to her husband about this, which she did.
 By the next call, she shared that they had a very in-depth discussion in a way they don’t usually have and that her husband was surprised to learn about her feelings.
 He reaffirmed his care and support for her and they agreed to find ways to earn more money and share the household responsibility, rather than letting her take all the burden.
 This subsequently brought them closer together.

 On the other hand, if she hadn’t had an open talk with her husband, perhaps she might have reacted passive-aggressively such as picking fights, being argumentative, and doing things her way.
-This would have created more conflicts, made her husband unhappy, and created a negative household for her, her husband, and their kids.
+This would have created more conflicts, made him unhappy, and created a negative household for her, her husband, and their kids.
 Her husband would still be clueless as to what is going on, and the original conflict would remain unsolved.
 In the end, everyone loses.

 Here are some tips to have an open discussion: